albertoursino/albertoursino/README.md

 - 💻 I'm currently studying **Computer Engineering - AI & Robotics**
 - :leaves: I'm doing a **Machine Learning Intern** at  [BlueBox by Swegon](https://www.blueboxcooling.com/it)
 - :snake: Writing code is my passion, **Python** is my main programming language
-- :sparkles: Some of my most interesting works are in private repositories (contact me if you are curious)
+- :sparkles: Some of my most interesting works are in private/external repositories (contact me if you are curious)

 ![](https://komarev.com/ghpvc/?username=albertoursino&color=blueviolet&style=for-the-badge)